davidemms/OrthoFinder/README.md

 * [Adding and removing species from a completed OrthoFinder run](#advanced-usage)
 * [Preparing and using seperately run BLAST files](#running-blast-searches-separately--p-option)

-### Orthogroups, Orthologs & Paralogs
+## Orthogroups, Orthologs & Paralogs
-'Orthologue' is a term that applies to genes from two species.
 Orthologs are pairs of genes that descended from a single gene in the last common ancestor (LCA) of two species (Figure 2A & B).
 An orthogroup is the extension of the concept of orthology to groups of species.
 An orthogroup is the group of genes descended from a single gene in the LCA of a group of species (Figure 2A).

 The example Figure 2 contains an orthogroup from three species, human, mouse and chicken.
 Human and mouse each have one gene in this orthogroup (HuA and MoA, respectively) while chicken has two genes (ChA1 and ChA2).
 The human and mouse genes are a pair of genes descended from a single gene in the last common ancestor of the two species, therefore these two genes are orthologs and there is a one-to-one orthology relationship between the two genes.